DBuret/gse/README.md

 **This mini project was mainly a first contact with golang and an attempt to build container image from scratch, this is not a real project...** but it works ;-)

 ## Compile
-Goal is to create a small but standalone binary to allow us to build a samll container image.
+Goal is to create a small but standalone binary to allow us to build a small container image.

 So we ask for static linking (even if few libs will be missing, see docker paragraph below)

-Then we strip symbolsto save a little less than 1 Mb.
+Then we strip symbols to save a little less than 1 Mb.

 ```
 $ GO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o gse gse.go